 The French champions of 2012 represent the dynamic southern metropolis of Montpellier, just the other side of Provence in Languedoc-Roussillon.
-Under the singular ownership of corpulent entrepreneur Louis Nicollin since 1974, Montpellier HSC jumped from obscurity to gain regional funding and hire star players such as Eric Cantona, Laurent Blanc and Carlos Valderrama.
+Under the singular ownership of corpulent entrepreneur Louis Nicollin from 1974, Montpellier HSC jumped from obscurity to gain regional funding and hire star players such as Eric Cantona, Laurent Blanc and Carlos Valderrama.

 Before Nicollin, the club had played at a municipal ground on avenue du Pont Juvenal and, just over the river Lez, the Stade Richter.
 La Mosson, also known by the name of La Paillade after the surrounding district in the town’s north-western outskirts, came into operation when Nicollin arrived.